w3c/wai-curricula/content/content-author/images.md

   * support the inclusion of text alternatives for images
   * support marking an image as decorative when it has an ornamental purpose
   * produce appropriate markup for text alternatives
+  * support several modalities of CAPTCHA, including visual, auditory, and biometrics
 * identify related requirements for designers and developers to make images perceivable, understandable, and operable visually and non-visually

 {% include excol.html type="all" %}